 Your Privacy Choices

-Marketing Opt-Out: You have the right to ask us not to process your personal data for marketing purposes.
-You can exercise your right to prevent such processing by following the unsubscribe instructions included in these emails, or you can contact us at firstname.lastname@example.org.
+Marketing Opt-In: You have the right to control how much "automatic marketing communication" you receive, through subscription opt-in selection.
+You have the right to ask us not to process your personal data for marketing purposes.
+You can exercise your right to prevent such processing by following the unsubscribe instructions included in subscription emails, or you can contact us at email@example.com.
 You will still continue to receive service-related messages concerning products and services you have purchased (unless we have indicated otherwise).

 California Privacy Rights